nunoadrego/nunoadregodotcom/content/posts/playing-with-hashiCorp-waypoint-on-kubernetes-with-minikube.md

 waypoint up
 ```

+You should see a URL pointing to your application.

 The `waypoint up` command performs three steps.
 You can also run them one by one with `waypoint build`, `waypoint deploy`, and `waypoint release`.

 # Interesting Features